 Do you experience back pain occasionally?
 If you do, you are not alone.
 Back pain is a very common complaint.
 Approximately 80% of us will experience back pain at least once in their lifetime.

 Back pain affects almost everyone at any age, it is significantly more common among adults aged between 35 and 55 years old.
 Pain in the lower back may be linked to the lumbar spine, discs between the vertebrae, spinal cord and nerves, lower back muscles or surround organs & tissues.
-Pain in the upper back on the other hand may be due to tumors in the chest and lungs, spine inflammation and disorders of the aorta and heart.
+Pain in the upper back, on the other hand, may be due to tumours in the chest and lungs, spine inflammation and disorders of the aorta and heart.

 Potential causes of back pain

 The human back is made up of a complex structure of disk and bones, muscles, ligaments and tendons.
 Problems in any of these components can lead to back pain.
 In rare cases of back pain, the cause is never found.

 Strain is one of the most common causes of back pain.
 Typically, back pain occurs when:

 - Lifting something improperly or too heavy eg. luggage or gym weights

 - Making an abrupt movement